What does it mean to bed-in your brakes?

 The automotive industry is absolutely packed full of myths, misconceptions, and sometimes even lies.
 Brakes are one of those weird areas where “better” might not be “better” for you.
 More expensive doesn’t necessarily mean an improvement..

-Here is a Myth that we hear all the time.
+Here is a myth that we hear all the time.

 “What the hell, my new brakes are squeaking!
 They must be defective,” or “I just replaced my brakes a few months ago and they’re already warped?
 They must be defective!”